 Process optimization methods can help guide those tweaks and improvements.
-With process optimization, the ultimate goal is to help you be more efficient by adjusting certain aspects of your project or business—whether it be operating procedures, equipment and resources management, or a control loop—to name a few.
+With process optimization, the ultimate goal is to help you be more efficient by adjusting certain aspects of your project or business—whether it be operating procedures, equipment and resources management or a control loop—to name a few.

-What is a Process Optimization?
+What Is Process Optimization?

-The goal of business process optimization is to reduce risks, streamline operations, improve worker output, increase efficiency, utilize resources more effectively and improve quality assurance.
+The goal of business process optimization is to reduce risks, streamline daily operations, improve worker output, increase efficiency, utilize resources more effectively and improve quality assurance.